The Leisure Media Company Ltd

 Sector leaders in the UK have collaborated to create the Physical Activity Leadership Network that aims to raise physical activity levels, address inequalities and create an Active Wellbeing Service.

-Local government’s role as place leaders will be at the heart of the network which has all of the main organisations on board: Chief Cultural & Leisure Association (CLOA), Association for Public Service Excellence (APSE), CIMSPA and the Local Government Association (LGA), there is also representation from Active Partnerships, Community Leisure UK, District Councils Network, UK Active, Sport and Recreation Alliance and Sport England.
+Local government’s role as place leaders will be at the heart of the network which has all of the main organisations on board: Chief Cultural & Leisure Association (CLOA), Association for Public Service Excellence (APSE), CIMSPA and the Local Government Association (LGA), there is also representation from Active Partnerships, Community Leisure UK, District Councils Network, The Sport and Recreation Alliance and Sport England.

 The movement started in May when Martyn Allison, founder of Management Improvement Services, facilitated a meeting of the Local Government Physical Activity Partnership to review the progress made implementing Sport England’s 2022 report, Future of Public Sector Leisure.